dtonhofer/prolog_notes/swipl_notes/about_maplist/maplist_3_examples.md

 Here, one can apply `maplist/3` to iterate over the the list of (sub)lists.
 Addition for each sublist is performed by [`foldl/4`](https://eu.swi-prolog.org/pldoc/doc_for?object=foldl/4).
 [`library(yall)`](https://eu.swi-prolog.org/pldoc/man?section=yall)
 notation is used to define new predicates inline.
+Or you can use [sum_list/2](https://eu.swi-prolog.org/pldoc/man?predicate=sum_list/2), if you know that it exists!

 For good measure, we also check the passed arguments using [`must_be/2`](https://eu.swi-prolog.org/pldoc/doc_for?object=must_be/2)